redis-developer/redisbloom-moby-dick/python/README.md

 $ docker-compose down
 ```

-If you're running Reds Stack locally, but installed it through a package manager, make sure that it is running.
+If you're running Redis Stack locally, but installed it through a package manager, make sure that it is running.
 See the [instructions for your package manager](https://redis.io/docs/stack/get-started/install/) for details.

 If you are running Redis Stack in the cloud, you won't need to start or stop it... but you will need to set an environment variable that tells the application code where to connect to Redis.
 Set the value of the `REDIS_URL` environment variable to a valid [Redis connection URL](https://github.com/redis/node-redis#usage) before starting the application.
 For example: